devjvla/devjvla/README.md

 - 👋 Hi, my name is JV!
 - 👀 I’m interested in Programming, Movies/TV Series in genres of SciFi, Mystery, and Thriller.
-- 🌱 I’m currently learn further about Backend Development
+- 🌱 I’m currently learning further about Backend Development
 - ⚡ Fun fact: I am a fingerstyle guitarist!

 <!---